michaeltouati/ESVM/paper.md

 - the superbee scheme [@Roe:1986] and
 - two Monotonic Upwind-centered Scheme for Conservation Laws (MUSCL) [@VanLeerV:1977] schemes MUSCL2 [@Crouseilles:2004] and MUSCL1 [@Duclous:2009].

 Contrary to the linear second order Lax-Wendroff, Fromm and Beam-Warming schemes, the non-linear second order minmod, superbee, Van Leer and MUSCL schemes make use of a Total Variation Diminishing (TVD) non-linear flux limiter with the price of becoming a first order scheme in some phase-space cells to limit the numerical oscillations.
 The donor-cell scheme is a first order method and has the pros of limiting such eventual oscillations but the cons of being numerically less consistent and more diffusive.
 In ESVM, the discretized Vlasov equation is coupled with the self-consistent Maxwell-Gauss equation or equivalently with the Maxwell-Ampere equation with Maxwell-Gauss equation computed at the first time step, only.
 While the second order Maxwell-Gauss solver needs a computationally expensive inversion of a tridiagonal matrix for the computation of the Poisson equation, the Maxwell-Ampere equation solver makes use of a faster first order numerical scheme (in time).
 Both absorbing and periodic boundary conditions for both the particles and the fields are implemented.
 Python scripts, using the Matplotlib and Numpy packages, are provided to automatically extract and plot the stored simulation results.
-Compilation rules can be easily modified depending on the user compiler preferences using the provided makefile.
+Compilation rules can be easily modified in the [makefile](https://github.com/michaeltouati/ESVM/blob/master/makefile) depending on the user compiler preferences.
 It is however recommended to compile the code using the double-precision compiler option.
-Well known Plasma Physics academic cases, tools for testing the compilation and tools for checking the simulation parameters that are specified by the user in the input-deck are provided.
+Well known Plasma Physics academic cases, tools for testing the compilation and tools for checking the simulation parameters specified in the input-deck are provided.

 # Statement of need

 `ESVM` has been developed in order to adapt simulations to specific Plasma Physics problems by chosing the more adequate finite volume numerical advection scheme in order to compute the Vlasov equation phase-space advection derivatives and to chose between computing the Maxwell-Gauss equation or the Maxwell-Ampere equation with Maxwell-Gauss equation computed at the first time step, only.
 The code aims at beeing used by the open-source Highly Parallel Computing (HPC) Plasma Physics community ranging from under or post-graduate students to teachers and researchers who usually use Particle-In-Cell (PIC) codes [@Dawson:1962] to study collisionless plasmas.
-Indeed, the PIC method may prohibit the study of Plasma Physical processes on large time scales and/or for very dense collisionless plasmas due to the statistical and numerical fluctuations of the computed quantities imposed by the use of a finite number of macroparticles.
+Indeed, the PIC method may prohibit the study of Plasma Physical processes on large time scales and/or for very dense collisionless plasmas due to the statistical and numerical fluctuations of the computed quantities imposed by the use of a finite number of particles.
 Also, plasma instabilities naturally develop in PIC codes, seeded by the available fluctuations spatial spectrum k-vector for which the instability growth rate is maximum and some small amplitude Plasma Physical processes may be hidden under the fluctuactions level.
-Compared to the many open source PIC code such as [@Derouillat:2018] and semi-Lagrangian codes such as [@Debuyl:2014], there is no open source finite volume Vlasov codes in the literature that are not based on an expansion method such as [@Tzoufras:2011] [@Touati:2014] or [@Joglekar:2020].
-In addition, since the Vlasov equation is a conservation equation of the number of particle in the phase-space, using a finite volume method in order to compute the Vlasov equation presents the advantage of allowing for the use of numerical schemes that are numerically flux conserving and/or that ensure the distribution function positivity compared to other numerical methods.
+Compared to the many open source PIC codes such as [@Derouillat:2018] and semi-Lagrangian codes such as [@Debuyl:2014], there is no open source finite volume Vlasov-Maxwell codes in the literature that are not based on an expansion method such as [@Tzoufras:2011] [@Touati:2014] or [@Joglekar:2020].
+Finally, since the Vlasov equation is a conservation equation of the number of particle in the phase-space, using a finite volume method in order to compute the Vlasov equation presents the advantage of allowing for the use of numerical schemes that are numerically flux conserving and/or that ensure the distribution function positivity compared to other numerical methods.
 ESVM has already been used during courses for under and post-graduate students about the "numerical tools for laser-plasma interaction Physics" and it is currently used for theoretical Plasma Physics investigations.

 # Equations computed by ESVM